L' CPL ROBT NIVEN JR K.L.R.

 - 7th April 1918.
 Night quiet.
 Lt Col G S Clayton re-joined and assumed command.

 - 8th April 1918: Day quiet.
 Visibility poor.

 - 9th April 1918: Enemy shelled forward posts with trench mortars and guns for about an hour.
 Wire put out at night around posts.
 Visibility bad during the day and little activity.
 Casualties 1 killed and 1 other ranks wounded.

 - Kilbarchan Cemetery Monumental Inscription:

-o In loving memory of my dear husband ROBERT NIVEN died 19th May 1936 aged 59 years our son ROBERT killed in action in France 1918 aged 20 years ELIZABETH WADDELL wife of the above ROBERT NIVEN died 1962 aged 84 years.
+o In loving memory of my dear husband ROBERT NIVEN died 19th May 1936 aged 59 years our son ROBERT killed in action in France 1918 aged 20 years.
+ELIZABETH WADDELL wife of above ROBERT NIVEN died 18th Oct.
+1962 aged 84 years.

 - Medals: Victory, British War.

 TO CITE THIS PAGE: MLA style: "Bridge of Weir Memorial".
 Date of viewing. http://www.bridgeofweirmemorial.co.uk/profile-niven.html